mbowen13/AES/README.md

 			TESTFILE
 			OUTFILENAME

-1. Run this to compile (--add-modules flag if it complains about module package without the flag)javac --add-modules java.xml.bind AES.java
+1. Run this to compile (--add-modules flag if it complains about module package without the flag, otherwise remove --add-modules flag the command)javac --add-modules java.xml.bind AES.java

 2. Pick one